 - Choose one of the options in the “File=>Add Walks” menu.
 More info on these options in the iOS manual.

 - Click on the “+” at the top right and choose an option from the menu that opens.
 The options are the same as those from the “Add Walk” menu.
 Those who have used TrackGuide iOS will feel at home immediately.

 - Type ⌘K to open the worksheet – ready for a new walk to be created.

 We’ll concentrate on the creation of walks here.

 If you choose the option “Create one” (⌘K), you will see this screen (the map that you see can of course differ – not everyone lives in Belgium):

 First of all you give your walk a name (1).
-It is best to start the name with the location you want to walk: if you later start the search function to position the map at the starting point of the walk, the first word of that name is presented as a search term.
+It is best to start the name with the location you want to walk: if you use the search function to position the map at the starting point of the walk, the first word of that name is presented as a default term.
 And it is Barcelona you want to find on the map, not Discovery.